 - 1 egg

-- Pour the batter into the muffin pan.
+Pour the banana bread muffin batter into the muffin pan.
 Bake for about 25 minutes.
 Cool on a rack.
 Remove from pan when cool enough to handle.